 SP* at Anchor

 During the summer of 2020, Roger Tellier-Craig created an Instagram account consisting solely of behind-the-scenes photos of movie creature effects.
-These photos that are jarring, even surreal, because they make the artifice of the medium plain to see.
+These photos are jarring, even surreal, because they make the artifice of the medium plain to see.
 Tellier-Craig loves these kinds of moments.
 A favorite saying of his is “La réalité qui bascule dans le néant,” he explains, the moment when reality breaks down.
 This idea comes up multiple times throughout our conversation, a feeling exacerbated by the hyperreality of the ongoing pandemic.
 The contradiction, between the mundane normalcy of being at home and the ongoing severity of the situation, leads to these moments of recognition in which the ground seems to drop out from under us, like a waking hypnic jerk.

 How else to describe the experience of a Zoom call, looking directly into dozens of faces at once?
 Or how to explain that my favorite streamed performance of 2020 was a quartet within the video game Animal Crossing?
 The term surreal has been victim of a gradual definitional banalization; it’s become little more than a synonym for weird or strange.
 These days we often hear talk of how our lives have become hyperreal, but in fact both prefixes, sur- and hyper-, mean the same thing, an experience beyond or above normal reality.
 The word surreal was first coined in French by the poet Apollinaire in 1917, to describe the Parade, a production which included libretto by Jean Cocteau, music by Erik Satie, and designs by Picasso.
 Unsurprising that such an intermedial spectacle would require the coinage of a new word.
 Apollinaire recognized and celebrated that work’s ability to maintain an irresolution and coexistence of contradiction.